bucs110a0spring22/ch2-lab-margens1/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+The program is given a certain number of weeks, a certain number of classes, a cost of tuition, a number of classes per week.
+From this, it determines the cost per week and the cost per class.
+In part B, the program is given a set of european countries and is able to randomly choose one.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+None

 ## REFERENCES:
- < List any outside resources used >
+Random was imported

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+None